TomaszRewak/Simple-Throttler/README.md

 Properties:
 - I've separated single client interface from the main throttler.
 Thanks to this if one client wants to send multiple messages only one map lookup is required.
 - Throttler supports custom message types and client id types.
 - Complexity of the `send` method (of the client interface) is guaranteed to be O(1) no matter how long the sliding window is and how many messages are already registered in it.
-Also, after sending N (= sliding window size) messages the list of instructions performed to send [dispose] messages is the always the same (which should make it easy for branch prediction algorithm).
+Also, after sending N (= sliding window size) messages the list of instructions performed to send [dispose] a message is always the same (which should make it easy for branch prediction algorithm).
 - `send` method (of the client interface) never allocates.
-- User can define his own data consumers (any collable functor is ok).
+- User can define his own data consumers (any callable functor will do).
 He can also listen for discarded messages.
 - By default (defined in `message_throttler_commons.hpp`) throttler uses chrono for timestamping.
-This behavior can be overwritten with any custom timestamper and sliding window processor.
+This behavior can be overwritten with any custom clock.
 - Calling the throttler's `from` method hashes the clientId only once.
 Map lookup is also performed only once, even if given client has not been registered yet.

-By default (defined in message_throttler_commons.hpp) throttler uses chrono for timestamping messages.
-This behavior can be overwritten with any custom clock.

 This is a header only component.
 Apart from standard libs, it depends on boost's circular_buffer.